 When to Use?

 #1.
-New Applications: If you’re building an application whose usage might be for few minutes over the course of a day or week, the serverless database is the best fit for you.
+New Applications: An application whose usage might be for a few minutes over the course of a day or week,

 For instance, you have got a low-volume blog site and you want to pay only for the time any user is accessing your site, this works for you since you pay for the database resource you consume on a per-second basis.

 #2.
-Infrequent Used Applications: If you’re building a new application and you’re not sure how your user base is going to scale, the serverless database is the best fit for you.
+Infrequent Used Applications: Where you’re unsure how your user base is going to scale.

 For instance, you’ve built an app and you’ve no idea how popular it will become and also, you don’t want to take a chance, this works for you.
 Just create an end-point and let the serverless database auto-scale as per the requirements of your application.

 #3.
-Variable Workloads: If you’re building an application where you’re likely to see around, say, 30 minutes of the peak for several hours a few times each day or several times per year, the serverless database is the best fit for you.
+Variable Workloads: An application where you’re likely to see around, say, 30 minutes of the peak for several hours a few times each day or several times per year.

 For instance, applications like HR, budgeting, operational reporting, etc. have highly unpredictable peak timings and hence, reserving instance is impossible.
-However, with the serverless database you don’t have to provision to either peak or average capacity.
+However, with the serverless database, you don’t have to provide to either peak or average capacity.

 #4.
-Test Databases: If you’re building a test database, it is going to be used only during the working hours of your organisation, well why pay for it when it is not in use?
+Test Databases: A test database, it is going to be used only during the working hours of your organisation, well why pay for it when it is not in use?
 Serverless here is the best fit as it shuts down automatically when not in use.